alfrix/docs/docs/compilation/wii.md

 ### Building RetroArch separately

 First, you need to compile 'Salamander'.
+Salamander is the RetroArch frontend for embedded platforms for which the cores are statically linked to the frontend.
+It means that for each core there is a file which contains the code of the core and the frontend.
 To compile Salamander (for Wii) run:

     make -f Makefile.wii.salamander

-Second, to compile RetroArch (for Wii) run:
+Rename the file retroarch-salamander_wii.dol as boot.dol.
+This file is the frontend launcher for the other cores (indeed files containing core and fronend).

+Second, to compile RetroArch for Wii (the core and the frontend), rename the compiled core as 'libretro_wii.a' (see bellow how to compile a core), put it in the RetroArch directory and run:

     make -f Makefile.griffin platform=wii